- Location: Washington DC

 - Insurance Notification

-When you legally change your name, you must update your driver's license, vehicle registration, and vehicle title with the new information in the following two-step process.
+When you legally change your name, you must update your driver's license, vehicle registration, and vehicle title with the new information in the following process.

 The Washington, D.C., Department of Motor Vehicles (DMV) will change your name on file only if you change it first with the U.S. Social Security Administration.
 To change your name on your Social Security card, do the following: